YINWIZHANG/yinwei_zhang.github.io/_pages/about.md

 ======
 Welcome to my personal website!

 My name Yinwei Zhang.
 I am a Ph.D. candidate at the University of Arizona majoring in Industrial Engineering.
 The University of Arizona locates at Tucson, south-western America.
-The weather is super dry and the temperature is crazy here during the summer , so we don't have many green trees but Saguaro here.
+The weather is super dry and the temperature is crazy here during the summer , so we don't have many green trees but saguaro cactus here.

 I have been studying in the University of Arizona for 7 years.
 I first came here as a master's student in the department of Systems and Industrial Engineering.
 This department is famous for its operation reseach and quality engineering.
 After I got my master degree, I started to persue my Ph.D degree in Industrial Engineering.
 During my Ph.D. career, I focused on spatial-temporal modeling and anomaly detection in high dimensional data by using statistics and machine learning knowledge.
 Since my research area is closely related to statistics, I pursued another master's degree in the Department of Statistics and Data Science since 2020.
 In this August (Aug/2022), I passed the qualifying exam with a Ph.D. level pass held by the Department of Statistics and Data Science and I am expected to get my second master degree in the winter (Dec/2022).